-''' :raises: AttributeModificationException if raise_exception_on_failure is True and we -fail :raises: Other LDAP exceptions from the ldap3 library if the connection is issues are seen such as determining that a value is malformed based on the ⇒server schema. atomic_append_to_attributes_for_group(self, group: Union[str, ms_active_directory.core. →ad_objects.ADGroup], attribute_to_value_map: dict, controls: List[ldap3.protocol. →rfc4511.Control] = None, raise_exception_on_failure: bool = True, skip_validation: →bool = False) -> bool Atomically append values to multiple attributes for a group in the domain. :param group: Either an ADGroup object or string name referencing the group to be. →modified. :param attribute_to_value_map: A dictionary mapping string LDAP attribute names to →values that will be used in the modification operation.
-Values may either be →primitives, such as strings, bytes, and numbers if a single value will be appended. → Values may also be iterables such as sets and lists if multiple →values will be appended to the attributes. :param controls: LDAP controls to use during the modification operation. :param raise_exception_on_failure: If true, an exception will be raised with →additional details if the modify fails. :param skip_validation: If true, assume all distinguished names exist and do not →look them up.
+''' :raises: AttributeModificationException if raise_exception_on_failure is True and we ⊶fail :raises: Other LDAP exceptions from the ldap3 library if the connection is →configured to raise exceptions and issues are seen such as determining that a value is malformed based on the \rightarrow server schema. atomic_append_to_attributes_for_group(self, group: Union[str, ms_active_directory.core. →ad_objects.ADGroup], attribute_to_value_map: dict, controls: List[ldap3.protocol.

+--rfc4511.Control] = None, raise_exception_on_failure: bool = True, skip_validation:... →bool = False) -> bool Atomically append values to multiple attributes for a group in the domain. :param group: Either an ADGroup object or string name referencing the group to be →modified. :param attribute_to_value_map: A dictionary mapping string LDAP attribute names to \rightarrow values that will be used in the modification operation.
+Values may either be →primitives, such as strings, bytes, and numbers if a single value will be appended. \rightarrow Values may also be iterables such as sets and lists if multiple \rightarrow values will be appended to the attributes. :param controls: LDAP controls to use during the modification operation. :param raise_exception_on_failure: If true, an exception will be raised with →additional details if the modify fails. :param skip_validation: If true, assume all distinguished names exist and do not \rightarrow look them up.
 Defaults to False.
-This can be used to make this function. →more performant when the caller knows all the distinguished names being specified ⇒are valid, as it performs far fewer queries. :returns: True if the operation succeeds, False otherwise. :raises: InvalidLdapParameterException if any attributes or values are malformed. :raises: ObjectNotFoundException if a distinguished name is specified and cannot be. - found :raises: AttributeModificationException if raise_exception_on_failure is True and we →fail :raises: Other LDAP exceptions from the ldap3 library if the connection is...
+This can be used to make this function. \rightarrow more performant when the caller knows all the distinguished names being specified \rightarrow are valid, as it performs far fewer queries. :returns: True if the operation succeeds, False otherwise. :raises: InvalidLdapParameterException if any attributes or values are malformed. :raises: ObjectNotFoundException if a distinguished name is specified and cannot be \rightarrow found :raises: AttributeModificationException if raise_exception_on_failure is True and we ⊶fail :raises: Other LDAP exceptions from the ldap3 library if the connection is →configured to raise exceptions and issues are seen such as determining that a value is malformed based on the \rightarrow server schema. atomic_append_to_attributes_for_object(self, ad_object: Union[str, ms_active_directory. →core.ad_objects.ADObject], attribute_to_value_map: dict, controls: List[ldap3.protocol. →rfc4511.Control] = None, raise_exception_on_failure: bool = True, skip_validation: →bool = False) -> bool Atomically append values to multiple attributes for an object in the domain. '''